Association for Conflict Resolution

 Global Nonviolent Action Database

-Provides free access to information about hundreds of cases of nonviolent action for learning and for citizen action.
+Provides free access to information about hundreds of cases of nonviolent learning and for citizen action.
 They research campaigns that have reached a point of completion.
 The cases are drawn from all continents and most countries.
 People are shown struggling for human rights, economic justice, democracy, national and ethnic identity, environmental sustainability, and peace.

 Peace and Justice Studies Association